 Where to stay: The Grand Hotel, which has been welcoming guests since 1897, is a 388-room resort that offers a unique design and ambience in each guest room—no two are alike.
 Purchasing the Old Fashioned Mackinac Fourth of July Celebration package comes with three nights, breakfast and dinner daily, glow-stick and cotton-candy parties, an ice cream social, a picnic in the tea garden, and a view of fireworks from the hotel’s porch.
 (Fun fact: It’s the world’s longest front porch!)

 New York City, New York

 As you might have guessed, the July 4th fireworks shows in New York City are pretty epic, and there are plenty to choose from, depending on where you are and the vibe you’re looking for.
-If you want to spare your wallet during your trip, here are some free things to do in Manhattan to add to your itinerary.

 Don’t miss: New York’s main event is the televised Macy’s 4th of July fireworks show.
 More than 65,000 shells will be launched off five different barges on the East River, lasting 25 star-spangled minutes.